-Stancor Tubulars is a nickel alloy seamless pipes manufacturer in India supplying corrosion-resistant pipe for pressure-retaining systems in refining, petrochemical, chemical processing, offshore, fertilizer, marine, power generation and desalination duty.
-Nickel alloy seamless pipe is specified where chloride-bearing media, reducing acids, caustic solutions, sulfur-containing streams, seawater exposure or elevated-temperature oxidation can make conventional stainless steels unsuitable or marginal for long-term service.
+Stancor Tubulars is a nickel alloy seamless pipes manufacturer in India supplying corrosion-resistant pipe for pressure-retaining systems used in refining, petrochemical, chemical processing, offshore, fertilizer, marine, power generation and desalination applications.
+Nickel alloy seamless pipe is specified where chloride-bearing media, reducing acids, caustic solutions, sulfur-containing streams, seawater exposure or elevated-temperature oxidation can make conventional stainless steels unsuitable for long-term service.

 Nickel Alloy Seamless Pipes Manufacturer in India